taosdata/taos-connector-jdbc/README.md

 - httpConnectTimeout: REST connection timeout in milliseconds, the default value is 5000 ms.
 - httpSocketTimeout: socket timeout in milliseconds, the default value is 5000 ms. It only takes effect when batchfetch is false.
 - messageWaitTimeout: message transmission timeout in milliseconds, the default value is 3000 ms. It only takes effect when batchfetch is true.
-- useSSL: connecting Securely Using SSL. true: using SSL conneciton, false: not using SSL connection.
+- useSSL: connecting Securely Using SSL. true: using SSL connection, false: not using SSL connection.

 **Note**: Some configuration items (e.g., locale, timezone) do not work in the REST connection.